micha/resty/README.md

 -------------

 There are two ways to add a query string to the path.
-The first, mentioned above, is to disable URL with the `-Q` option, and include the query string with the path parameter, like this:
+The first, mentioned above, is to disable URL encoding with the `-Q` option, and include the query string with the path parameter, like this:

       GET '/blogs/47?param=foo&otherparam=bar' -Q